mkubik/HRTCloudDemo.github.io/_labs/001-account.markdown

 title: Create IBM Cloud-Account
 ---

-Before we can start, we need to create an _IBM Cloud_ account:
+Before you can start, you will need to create an _IBM Cloud_ account and a promo code for it.

 ## Get the Promo-Code